 When looking for a fishing trip, you have to do your research.
 First off, you need to know the area, what fish may be biting, where to go to catch such fish and what types of boats are available.
 You need to know if the fee includes going to those areas or not.
 In our case, Hank wanted a safe and smooth ride because he most importantly wanted LG to have fun.
 He didn’t want her turning green and being sick the entire time.
 He opted for a larger boat that would be more stable on the water.
 LG and I, of course, wanted to catch the biggest trophy fish in the sea, but since it was not season for giant marlin, we opted for anything bigger than what we had caught in our prior salt-water fishing adventures.
 With a few expectations set, we sent Hank on his way to barter for a Mia & the Little Gal-style fishing trip.

 Hank met many people who offered fishing trips along the marina.
 Some would include bait, some not.
 Some had the fastest boat, some had the safest boat and others guaranteed the impossible.
 Then he met a man who knew a man.
 Through him, he booked a trip with Captain Alfredo Ocaranza Zuñiga.
 This captain is a native to the area and has guided sport-fishing on his own boat and others for nearly 40 years.
-Zuñiga is a two-time champion in the International Tournament of Marlin and Fish Watches in Port Vallarta.
+Zuñiga is a 2-time champion in the International Tournament of Marlin and Fish Watches in Port Vallarta.
 More importantly, we learned his goal is for his clients to be successful in catching fish.

 Alfredo and his first mate met us on the docks before sun-up.
 At a balmy 70 degrees, we were happy to not be bundled up in winter gear and excited to meet this famous captain.
 We briefly chatted about what we wanted to catch and before we knew it, the marina and other fishing boats were behind us.